 You can’t really put a price on protecting your home from long term damage.
 So, if your house is made of weatherboard, can you still render over it?

-Rendering a weatherboard house is difficult because most material won’t bind well with it.
+The choice to render a weatherboard house is difficult because most material won’t bind well with it.
 However, using acrylic rendering is the best approach to protect your weatherboard house if rendering is your desired method.
 Otherwise, cladding is a much better protective option for a weatherboard house.

 It’s not as simple as just rendering over the weatherboards on the exterior of your house.
 There will need to be extra steps involved and more aspects to consider.
 Read on to find out more.